TheFluffyNebula/Pounce/README.md

 Pounce

 Deployed at pounce.onrender.com!
+Usage:
+* type in anything and click 'create room'
+* room code is in the url
+* join on 3 other tabs
+* play!

-Purpose: The goal from the beginning (August 2024)
+Purpose: The goal from the beginning (July 2024)

 In short, multiplayer realtime solitaire.